Cooking Gorgeous

 Prepare the Dough

-Knead the dough on a floured surface for about 10 minutes, until it's smooth and elastic.
-Alternatively, you can use a stand mixer with a dough hook.
+Mix until you have a soft, slightly sticky dough.
+Add the remaining flour only if you need it.
+Knead the dough on a lightly floured surface for about 10 minutes, until smooth and elastic.
+You can also use a stand mixer with a dough hook.

-Return the dough to the bowl, cover it with a clean kitchen cloth, and let it rise in a warm place for about 1 hour or until it has doubled its size.
+Place the dough back into the bowl, cover it with a clean kitchen towel, and leave it in a warm place for about 1 hour, or until doubled in size.

-the lavash dough is placed in a bowl for proofing
+The dough is placed in a bowl for rising.

-a dough ball is rolled out into 23 cm dia circle
+A dough ball is rolled out into a circle.

 Cook the Lavash Bread